matrix-org/synapse/docs/upgrade.md

 ## Change in behaviour for PostgreSQL databases with unsafe locale

-Synapse now refuses to start when using PostgreSQL with incorrect values of `COLLATE` and `CTYPE` unless the config flag `allow_unsafe_locale`, found in the database section of the configuration file, is set to `true`.
+Synapse now refuses to start when using PostgreSQL with non-`C` values for `COLLATE` and `CTYPE` unless the config flag `allow_unsafe_locale`, found in the database section of the configuration file, is set to `true`.
 See the [PostgreSQL documentation](https://matrix-org.github.io/synapse/latest/postgres.html#fixing-incorrect-collate-or-ctype) for more information and instructions on how to fix a database with incorrect values.